mainkoon81/Study-09-MachineLearning-C/README.md

 What "learning-rate" to use?
  - If it's too big, then we will take several huge single steps, which could be fast at the beginning, but we may miss the **minima** and keep going.
 This is chaotic.
  - If it's too small, then we will have steady steps and a better chance of arriving to our local **minima**, which makes our model slow, but a good-rule-of-thumb is that if your model isn't working, decrease the learning-rate.
+ - **RMSProp** (RMS stands for Root Mean Squared Error) decreases the learning rate by dividing it by an exponentially decaying average of squared gradients.

 ### 5. `Being stuck at Local Minima`: Random Restart Method or Momentum Method
 <img src="https://user-images.githubusercontent.com/31917400/41715158-761e55d0-754a-11e8-9679-6d7eb3eefdda.jpg" />